Updated January, 2021

 The genome of C. felis has been sequenced (Azuma et al., 2006).
-There is extensive homology between Chlamydia species.
+There is extensive nucleotide sequence homology between the genomes of various Chlamydia species.
 The membrane contains important families of proteins: the major outer membrane proteins (MOMPs) and polymorphic outer membrane proteins (POMPs).
 The organism attaches to sialic acid receptors of cells.
 It has a unique pattern of replication within cells, involving reticulate bodies and elementary bodies.
 The latter represent the infectious forms of the micro-organism that are released following cell lysis.
 Some C. felis isolates appear to contain plasmids, and this may be related to their pathogenic ability (Everson et al., 2003).

 In most cats, conjunctival shedding ceases at around 60 days after infection, although some may continue to become persistently infected (O'Dair et al., 1994).
 C. felis has been isolated from the conjunctiva of untreated cats for up to 215 days after experimental infection (Wills, 1986).

 Infected cats develop antibodies and kittens appear to be protected initially for the first one or two months of life by maternally derived antibodies (Wills, 1986).

 The nature of the protective immune responses to Chlamydia infection is uncertain.
 However cellular immune responses are believed to play a crucial role in protection (Longbottom and Livingstone, 2006).
 The MOMPs and POMPs are important targets for protective immune responses in other species (Longbottom and Livingstone, 2006) and have been shown to exist in the cat (Harley et al., 2007).